Reflective hyperbolic 2-elementary lattices, K3 surfaces and hyperkahler varieties: Introduction

-It is interesting to compare the diagrams of the present paper with the diagrams on the $g=1$ line, computed in~\cite[Sec.~3]{alexeev2022mirror-symmetric}.
+It is interesting to compare the diagrams on the $r+a=22$ line with those on the $r+a=20$ line, computed in~\cite[Sec.~3]{alexeev2022mirror-symmetric}.
 The latter are smaller but less symmetric: they have the dihedral symmetry of $n$-gons.
-Most diagrams for $g\ge2$ do not have any symmetries at all.
-However, by~\cite[Lem.~4.14]{alexeev2022mirror-symmetric} the diagram $\Gamma_r(r,a,\delta)$ of genus $g$ can be obtained from the diagram $\Gamma_r'(r+1,a+1,1)$ of genus $g-1$ by a simple rule. $\Aut\Gamma_r$ is the stabilizer in $\Aut\Gamma'_r$ of a $(-2)$-root of divisibility~$2$.
+Most diagrams for $r+a\le 18$ do not have any symmetries at all.

-The $g=1$ diagrams turn out to be the key to understanding degenerations of K3 surfaces with a nonsymplectic involution via a mirror symmetry construction.
-The lattices with $g\le0$ do not appear as targets of the mirror symmetry correspondence of the ordinary K3 surfaces.
-But they may appear on the mirrors of higher-dimensional hyperk\"ahler varieties.
+The diagrams on the line $r+a=20$ turn out to be key to understanding degenerations of K3 surfaces with a nonsymplectic involution via a mirror symmetry construction.
+The lattices with $r+a\ge22$ do not appear as targets of the mirror symmetry correspondence of the ordinary K3 surfaces.
+But they may appear on the mirrors of higher-dimensional hyperkahler manifolds.
 What do the symmetries of the Coxeter diagrams imply about their degenerations?

-In Section~\ref{sec:notation} we fix the notation for the lattices and diagrams.
-In Section~\ref{sec:diagrams} we give the Coxeter diagrams and list maximal parabolic subdiagrams.
-In Section~\ref{sec:automorphisms} we apply the Coxeter diagrams of the K3 lattices that we found to describe the automorphism groups of the corresponding K3 surfaces.
-They are all infinite.
+The organization of the paper is as follows.
+In Section~\ref{sec:notation} we recall some standard definitions and fix the notations.
+In Section~\ref{sec:diagrams} we prove the above theorems and give detailed descriptions of the Coxeter diagrams and their maximal parabolic subdiagrams.
+In Section~\ref{sec:automorphisms} we give some applications to the infinite automorphism groups of K3 surfaces.